-Application Note: A TOE that conforms to this PP is required to implement a MAC policy, but the rules that govern the policy may vary between TOEs; those rules need to be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules that apply to at least any single user.
-This single user may have a special status such as the owner of the object.
+Application Note: A TOE that conforms to this PP is required to implement a MAC policy, but the rules that govern the policy may vary between TOE components.
+Those rules need to be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules that apply to at least any single user.
+This single user may have a special status, such as the owner of the object.
 The mechanism must also support specifying access to the membership of at least any single group.
-Conformant implementations include self/ group/ public controls and access control lists.
+Conformant implementations include self/group/public controls and access control lists.

-A MAC policy may cover rules on accessing public objects; i.e. e., objects which are readable to all authorized users, but which can only be altered by the TSF or authorized administrators.
-Specification of these rules should be covered under 5.1.18.3 and 5.1.18.4.
+A MAC policy may cover rules on accessing public objects (i.e. objects that are readable to all authorized users but can only be altered by the TSF or authorized administrators).
+Specification of these rules should be covered under 5.1.18.3 and 5.1.18.4 .